ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 <a id="password-reset"></a>

 If a password lock occurs, a reset is necessary.
 This requires action by the system administrator or MOJ Service Desk.
 The process should be like issuing the password for the first time.
-The main difference between the processes for first-time password and for password reset are that the account details are kept intact during the reset, to avoid losing any work.
+Other account details are not changed during the reset.
+This helps avoid losing any work.
 Checks ensure that an attacker cannot use the password reset process.

 <a id="blocking-passwords"></a>
 <a id="blocking-bad-passwords"></a>